Sodium azide: Acid formation of hydrazoic acid

+Destruction

-Sodium azide can be destroyed by treatment with nitrous acid solution:
+Sodium azide can be destroyed by treatment with nitrous acid (HNO2) generated in situ from a solution of NaN3 with a metal nitrite by acidification with a mineral acid.

+A safer modification to the above method that avoids the potential production of hydrazoic acid or nitrogen oxide fumes is that of W. F. Rinkenbach.
+A solution of 2.5 oz sodium nitrite in 1 USpt of water is added to a stirring dispersion of 1 oz sodium azide in 1.5 gal 10% ammonium acetate, followed by addition of 7 USfloz of glacial acetic acid.
+The solution is allowed to stand in a warm place for an hour and disposed of.

 Applications

 Automobile airbags and aircraft evacuation slides

-Older airbag formulations contained mixtures of oxidizers and sodium azide and other agents including ignitors and accelerants.
+Older airbag formulations contained mixtures of oxidizers, sodium azide and other agents including ignitors and accelerants.
 An electronic controller detonates this mixture during an automobile crash:

 The same reaction occurs upon heating the salt to approximately 300 °C. The sodium that is formed is a potential hazard alone and, in automobile airbags, it is converted by reaction with other ingredients, such as potassium nitrate and silica.
 In the latter case, innocuous sodium silicates are generated.
 While sodium azide is still used in evacuation slides on modern aircraft, newer-generation automotive air bags contain less sensitive explosives such as nitroguanidine or guanidine nitrate.

 Organic and inorganic synthesis

-Due to its explosion hazard, sodium azide is of only limited value in industrial-scale organic chemistry.
-In the laboratory, it is used in organic synthesis to introduce the azide functional group by displacement of halides.
+Due to its explosion hazard, sodium azide is of only limited value in industrial-scale organic synthesis.
+In the laboratory, it is used to introduce the azide functional group by displacement of halides.
 The azide functional group can thereafter be converted to an amine by reduction with either SnCl2 in ethanol or lithium aluminium hydride or a tertiary phosphine, such as triphenylphosphine in the Staudinger reaction, with Raney nickel or with hydrogen sulfide in pyridine.
+Oseltamivir, an antiviral medication, is currently produced in commercial scale by a method which utilizes sodium azide.

 Sodium azide is a versatile precursor to other inorganic azide compounds, e.g., lead azide and silver azide, which are used in detonators as primary explosives.
 These azides are significantly more sensitive to premature detonation than sodium azide and thus have limited applications.
 Lead and silver azide can be made via double displacement reaction with sodium azide and their respective nitrate (most commonly) or acetate salts.
-Sodium azide can also react with the chloride salts of certain alkaline earth metals in aqueous solution, such as barium chloride or strontium chloride to respectively produce barium azide and strontium azide, which are also relatively sensitive primarily explosive materials.
+Sodium azide also can react with the chloride salts of certain alkaline earth metals in aqueous solution, such as barium chloride or strontium chloride to respectively produce barium azide and strontium azide, which are also relatively sensitive primarily explosive materials.
 These azides can be recovered from solution through careful desiccation.